db-cs-students/Flask-Testing-Tutorial/README.md

 ## Tutorial

+In order to follow along with the tutorial, you'll need to clone this respository and have Python 3 installed.
+The tutorial is written for Flask 2.2.x and Pytest 7.1.x.

 ### Step 1 - Setup

 In the setup process, we will be creating virtual environment for our application, and then we will install the necessary modules.
 After everything is installed, we will configure the application to run the tests.